Drug data last refreshed 19h ago · AI intelligence enriched 1w ago

-RENESE-R is a fixed-dose combination oral tablet containing polythiazide (a thiazide diuretic) and reserpine (an antihypertensive alkaloid) approved in 1963 for hypertension management.
-The combination leverages dual mechanisms: polythiazide reduces blood volume and sodium reabsorption while reserpine depletes norepinephrine stores to lower blood pressure.
-This product represents a legacy antihypertensive from the pre-ACE inhibitor era.
+RENESE-R is a fixed-dose combination oral tablet containing polythiazide (a thiazide diuretic) and reserpine (an antihypertensive alkaloid) approved in 1963.
+It was indicated for hypertension management, leveraging dual mechanisms to reduce blood pressure through diuresis and sympathetic inhibition.
+This product represents a legacy small-molecule antihypertensive from the mid-20th century era.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.